 “Over many years, Alice Holt Forest has provided fascinating glimpses into the production of Romano-British pottery at this site.

-"What is interesting about these fragments is that although they are small in number, their proximity to the known kilns means that they continue to add to our understanding of the production of Alice Holt pottery in this area.”
+“Although the fragments uncovered during recent work were small in number, their proximity to Roman kilns adds to our understanding of the production of pottery in this area.”

 We're committed to delivering essential infrastructure upgrades across central southern England, while preserving the rich heritage of the communities it serves.